luciangreen/Algorithm-Writer-with-Lists/README.md

 * combophil_grammar_logic_to_alg.pl - finds all combinations in lines to write philosophies and does what grammar_logic_to_alg.pl (above) does.
 * four_crosses.pl - finds 4 crosses to transition to PhD refinement.
 * combophil2qadb.pl - generates algorithms from dictionary.
+* mr_alg.pl and ya_phil_to_alg.pl - Yet Another Philosophy to Algorithm and Mind Read Algorithm (randomly produces 5 line algorithms with type checking, possibly about Lucian Academy philosophies).

 Please contact Lucian Green at <a href="mailto:luciangreen@lucianacademy.com">luciangreen@lucianacademy.com</a> with questions, comments and feedback about Algorithm Writer with Lists.